Purdue-CS193/homework-0-cdamico21/index.md

 EEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE

 # Charles' First CS193 Homework
-- The class only meets once a week
+- The class only meets in-person once a week
 - The assignments always provide extra understanding for CS180 lectures
+- The class feels helpful